Zeyu1-oss/human-like-dexgrasp/README.md

 ## Modifications from Original DexGraspBench

-This branch builds upon the official DexGraspBench implementation:
+This branch builds upon the DexGraspBench implementation:
 https://github.com/JYChen18/DexGraspBench

 It introduces the following structural and functional changes: